polydice/jquery-tinyslide/README.md

 otherwise you can acquire `TinySlide` globally if you install it with bower.

-And than you could register it with jquery.
+And than you could register it with jQuery.

 ```js
 $.fn.extend({